-I'm really on the fence about observing any of these events in the Plains.
+I'm really on the fence about storm chasing any of these events in the Plains.
 There is very high bust potential.
-For now, I think the upcoming setups will have to be evaluated either the day before or the day of as to whether an expedition will be merited.
-If the models were to be spot on, the only decent play I see is possibly Wednesday in Iowa - but that would technically be a Midwestern expedition day!
+For now, I think the upcoming setups will have to be evaluated either the day before or the day of as to whether a chase will be merited.
+If the models were to be spot on, the only decent play I see is possibly Wednesday in Iowa - but that would technically be a Midwestern storm chase day!

 Beyond Friday, frankly the models have the look of 'spring peak tornado season over' with a very strong ridge in place over the Plains and Midwest.
 The trough to the west seems to be locked in place, only providing upper flow in the extreme north (Montana, North Dakota and Canada) which will likely only have marginal surface moisture to work with.
 Remember 'peak season over' doesn't mean 'no more tornadoes' - marginal setups can and do produce on rare occasion (as Saturday in Kansas demonstrated).
 What it does mean is that the easy-to-forecast-and-chase, high probability events might be mostly over for the season.
 As with any year, it's not over until it's over.
 Let's see what June brings - it might just surprise us all.